ampproject/amphtml/extensions/amp-ad-exit/amp-ad-exit.md

 By convention, user-defined variables should be in `_camelCase`.
 System variables are in `ALL_CAPS`.

+{% call callout('Warning', type='caution') %}
-WARNING: Be careful with your variable names.
-Substitution works by simple string replacement. *Any* occurence of the variable in the URL will be replaced.
+Be careful with your variable names.
+Substitution works by simple string replacement. *Any* occurrence of the variable in the URL will be replaced.
 For example, if you define a custom variable named "_b" with value "foo", `/?a_b_c=_b` will become `/?afoo_c=foo`.
+{% endcall %}

-## <a name="exit-action"></a> `exit` action
+## `exit` action

-amp-ad-exit exposes an `exit` action that other elements will reference in `on="tap:..."` attributes.
+The `amp-ad-exit` element exposes an `exit` action that other elements reference in `on="tap:..."` attributes.
 The action accepts a "target" string parameter that must match a named `NavigationTarget` in the `ExitConfig`.
-Custom variables beggining with an underscore can also be passed in.
+Custom variables beginning with an underscore can also be passed in.

 | Parameter name      | Parameter value type      | Meaning                    |
 | ------------------- | ------------------------- | -------------------------- |
 | `target`            | `string`                  | The name of a  `NavigationTarget` in the `ExitConfig` |
 | `_[a-zA-Z0-9_-]+` | `string\|boolean\|number` | Replace the URL parameter with this name and value into the final and tracking URLs. |

-## <a name="config"></a> Configuration spec
+## Configuration spec
-See the `AmpAdExitConfig` typedef in config.js.
+See the `AmpAdExitConfig` typedef in [config.js](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-exit/0.1/config.js).

 ## Attributes

+##### id

-amp-ad-exit needs an `id` to be referenced by tappable elements.
+An `id` is required so that `amp-exit` can be referenced by tappable elements.

 ## Validation
-`amp-ad-exit` is only available for AMP4ADS documents.
+The `amp-ad-exit` element is only available for [A4A (AMP for Ads)](../amp-a4a/amp-a4a-format.md) documents.
 See [amp-ad-exit rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-exit/validator-amp-ad-exit.protoascii) for the AMP validator specification.